Proposal Templates, Formats and Tools: Create Better RFP Responses Faster

-References & Case Studies
+7. References and Case Studies

-Productive Proposals: Proposal Management Software
+Proposal Management Software Tools

 We all agree content is king.
 But it's not enough to just create it; we have to be able to find it, revise it, collaborate, and deliver consistent results.

-- Manage knowledge: it should centralize your RFP database, making it easy to find and edit past responses.
+Manage knowledge: it should centralize your RFP database, making it easy to find and edit past responses.

-Persuasive Proposals: Writing Tools
+Proposal Writing Tools

-Great writing resources
+Great proposal writing resources:

-From the infamous writing guru Ann Handley, A Writing GPS: The Step-by-Step Guide to Creating Your Next Piece of Content [Infographic].
+From the infamous writing guru Ann Handley, A Writing GPS: The Step-by-Step Guide to Creating Your Next Piece of Content [Infographic]

 Want to make your proposal more poignant?
-Here are 317 Power Words That’ll Instantly Make You a Better Writer.
+Here are 317 Power Words That’ll Instantly Make You a Better Writer

-- Straight from the horses mouth - what Buyers say they love (and hate) in an RFP response.
+Straight from the horse's mouth - what buyers say they love (and hate) in an RFP response

-Pretty Proposals: Design Tools
+Proposal Design Tools

 Our favorite commercial-project-approved stash of free photos resources:

-- Unsplash (gorgeous pictures from professional photographers)
+Unsplash (gorgeous pictures from professional photographers)

-- New Old Stock (vintage photos from public archives)
+New Old Stock (vintage photos from public archives)